torish14k/benfoxall8/README.md

     }
     ```

-5. Run compilation commands.
+5. Run build commands.

-    Test suites are compiled along with version compilation.
-The ACTS is compiled together with the debug version.
+    Test suites are built along with version build.
+The ACTS is built together with the debug version.

     >![](public_sys-resources/icon-note.gif) **NOTE:**
-    >The ACTS compiles middleware as a static library, which will be linked to the image.
+    >The ACTS build middleware is a static library, which will be linked to the image.

-### C-based Test Case Execution \(for Mini-System Devices\)<a name="section10100701294"></a>
+### C-based Test Case Execution \(for the Mini System\)<a name="section13820233175418"></a>

-**Executing test cases for mini-system devices**
+**Executing test cases for the mini system**

 Burn the image into the development board.